 Late autumn in Cornwall is a dramatic, inspiring time.
-Don’t miss out on the wild beauty of stormy skies, dark seas, ruby red sunsets and gigantic waves along the breathtaking coastline.
-Here are 5 fun things to try:
+Don’t miss out on the wild beauty as the trees change from green to gold, as stormy skies race across dark seas, and ruby red sunsets light up the breathtaking coastline.
+Here are 10 fun things to try....

 Fly a kite

 Foraging is a hugely pleasurable and rewarding pastime for all ages and is quickly becoming a popular activity throughout Cornwall.
+Autumn brings berrys and mushrooms, but it's always best to check with the experts before you indulge!
 With plenty of wild foraging schools to help show you how it's done, you'll be cooking delicious recipes in secret coves in no time.

 Build a late autumn palace at Marazion